jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 ![image](https://user-images.githubusercontent.com/103344273/194731698-1bf5455c-7888-4da6-bca3-6909e923df20.png)

+# One sided Hodrick Prescott Filter

+Since it first appeareance was in Stock and Watson (1999), the one sided Hodrick Prescott filter tries to detrend the series into a trend and cyclical component.
+However it is Wolf, et. al (2020) who computes it without the Kalman Filter.

+As Wolf et. al state:

+: "This procedure is equivalent to applying HP-2s recursively on an expanding sample and keeping, from each recursion step, only the estimate of the trend component for the latest period. "

 # References:
 Marcet, A., & Morten, R. (2015, septiembre 14).
 The HP-Filter in Cross-Country Comparisons | Barcelona School of Economics Working Papers.
 Barcelona School of Economics. https://bse.eu/research/working-papers/hp-filter-cross-country-comparisons

+Stock, J. H., & Watson, M. W. (1999).
+Forecasting inflation [Working Paper].
+National Bureau of Economic Research. https://doi.org/10.3386/w7023

+Wolf, E., Mokinski, F., & Schüler, Y. S. (2020).
+On adjusting the one-sided hodrick-prescott filter [SSRN Scholarly Paper]. https://doi.org/10.2139/ssrn.3536248